ECOL300 Methods in Natural Sciences

 The curriculum is published in Canvas.
 In addition comes lectures and handouts.

-Completed Bachelor´s degree and approved admission to a Master´s degree programme in Natural Sciences.
+Completed Bachelor´s degree and approved admission to a Master´s degree program in Natural Sciences.

-The course is intended for students studying ecology and related environmental sciences.
+The course is intended for students studying ecology and related topics in environmental sciences.

 Structured teaching: 25-40 hours.
 Own effort: 100-120 hours.